Could rare sea turtles return to the Hawaii of China?

 Dozens of other rare and endangered sea turtles just like Stanley have been rehabilitated at the hospitals and labs on Hainan Island, supervised by Sea Turtles 911's Yeh and Hainan Normal University Professor Shi Haitao.

-Volunteers and tourists visiting the turtle labs at the university, located in Lingshui village on the coast, or at the Ritz-Carlton Sanya in Yalong Bay, which teamed up teamed up with Sea Turtles 911 to build a Sea Turtle Shelter on the resort's grounds, get a chance to see the creatures up close and personal.
+Volunteers and tourists visiting the turtle labs at the university, located in Lingshui village on the coast, or at the Ritz-Carlton Sanya in Yalong Bay, which teamed up with Sea Turtles 911 to build a Sea Turtle Shelter on the resort's grounds, get a chance to see the creatures up close and personal.

 It's a rare opportunity, because tourists won't be seeing any of them on the island's beaches -- not anymore anyway.